Answer a few simple questions to make your document in minutes

 With a Premium membership, you can make edits, save it in PDF format or as a Word document, and print it.
 In order to make the drafted PoA into a truly legal document, you must sign it.
 Make sure to provide a copy of the fully signed document to your agent(s) and care providers.

 The guidelines for PoA forms are different by state; however, in Mississippi, your Power of Attorney will require the signatures of two witnesses or a notary public.
 At least one of the witnesses to your PoA form should not be a relative, spouse, adopted child, heir, or any other beneficiary.
 As a basic principle, witnesses must be 18 years old or older, and no witness should also be your PoA agent.

-See Mississippi Healthcare Power of Attorney law: Title 41, Ch.
+See Mississippi Medical/Healthcare Power of Attorney law: Title 41, Ch.
 41